 - 1/2 tsp Fine Sea Salt

-- 1/2 C (100g) Fresh or Frozen Blueberries heaped (do not thaw if using frozen)
+- 1/2 C (100g) Fresh or Frozen Blueberries heaped (do not thaw if using frozen** see note)

-In a medium mixing bowl, mash the banana until smooth and there are little to no chunks left.
-Stir in the maple syrup, coconut oil, nut milk, vinegar and extract.
-Whisk throughly to incorporate and create an emulsion.
+- In a medium mixing bowl, mash the banana until smooth and there are little to no chunks left.
+Stir in the maple syrup, coconut oil, nut milk, vinegar, and extract.
+Whisk thoroughly to incorporate and create an emulsion.
 If the coconut oil solidifies, gently warm the mixture 10 seconds at a time in the microwave until melted again.
 Set aside.

-Scoop one tablespoon of oat flour out and set it aside (we'll use this to mix into the blueberries later).
+- Scoop one tablespoon of oat flour out and set it aside (we'll use this to mix into the blueberries later).
 Into the wet ingredients, add the oat flour, almond flour, tapioca flour, flaxseeds, baking powder, baking soda, and salt.
-Whisk throughly, for at least a minute insuring no clumps remain.
+Whisk thoroughly, for at least a minute insuring no clumps remain.
 The batter will be thin and you'll notice bubbles right away from the leavening.
 Lay a dry tea towel over the top of the bowl and rest the mixture at room temperature for 30 minutes (do not skip this rest).
 The batter will thicken as it sets.
-Now is a good time to make the tulip muffin cup liners (optional).
+Now is a good time to make the tulip muffin cup liners if not using purchased liners.

-While the batter is resting, preheat the oven to 375F (190C).
+- While the batter is resting, preheat the oven to 375F (190C).
 Set the oven rack in the center.
-Line the muffin pan with muffin liners.
+Line the muffin pan with tulip muffin liners.
+Spray the liners with pan spray (I've made this recipe with two types of liners - one released easily without the spray, the other did not - use spray just to be sure.).
 Just before adding the batter to the muffin cups, in a small bowl, mix the blueberries (frozen or fresh) with one tablespoon of oat flour set aside earlier.
 Spoon the blueberries and any remaining oat flour into the batter and gently fold the blueberries into the mixture.

-Store in a lidded container at room temperature for up to three days.
+- Store in a lidded container at room temperature for up to three days.
 After muffins are completely cooled they may be frozen on a sheet pan, then moved to a covered container for up to two weeks.
 Thaw at room temperature.
+These are fabulous reheated in a toaster oven at 350F for about 10 minutes.